ivan-v-ivanov-dev/branching-systems/README.md

 # 2. How to start the project

  - Git clone the repository and on first place start the **docker-compose.yml** file in each service - it contains the **PostreSQL** database (as official docker image) for each service.
 In all services the sample data will be imported automatically, since I am using **Liquibase** (as official docker image) which depends on the database and imports the data via docker volume (see **resources/db/changeLog/changeLog.xml** for each service).
 The Kafka service contains the zookeper and kafka containers.
  - As a second step, start each service individually since each service is a standalone Spring Boot application.
+First start the Model and Kafka services since they are imported as Maven dependencies in the other services.
  - The **Vacation Manager** Gateway API application runs on **http://localhost:8080/**

 **Note**